mixxit/docsy-example/content/en/docs/Gods/_index.md

 Alzagoth the Reaper - Rules over the Plane of Death (Principal God of the Gobel)

-Alorn the Artisan - Rules over the Plane of Trade (Originally a mortal who was granted demi god status by the god of knowledge, Enruel)
+Alorn the Artisan - Rules over the Forge City of Amirith in the Plane of Trade (Originally a mortal who was granted demi god status by the god of knowledge, Enruel)

 Etsi the Dealmaker - Dark God of Bargains and Gambling (aka The Imp God)